 GE 304 Environmentally Sustainable Development

 Traces the emergence of sustainable development as the defining environmental challenge of our times.
 Surveys and evaluates policies for balancing ecological sustainability and economic development in various parts of the world and at the global level.
-Also offered as CAS IR 304.
+Meets with IR 304.

 GE 307 Biogeography